mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### 2. Build target network

-Microsoft's recommended AKS baseline cluster is one in which you deploy into a carefully planned network; sized appropriately for your needs, and with proper network observability.
-Organizations typically favor a traditional hub-spoke model, which is reflected here.
-This may be handled by a distinct networking team in your organization.
+Microsoft's recommended AKS baseline cluster is one in which you deploy into a carefully planned network; sized appropriately for your needs and with proper network observability.
+Organizations typically favor a traditional hub-spoke model, which is reflected in this implementation.
 While this is a standard hub-spoke model, there are fundamental sizing and portioning considerations included that should be understood.

 * [ ] [Build the hub-spoke network](./03-networking.md)

 ### 3. Deploying the cluster

-This is the heart of the guidance in this reference implementation; paired with prior strong recommendations on network topology.
+This is the heart of the guidance in this reference implementation; paired with prior network topology guidance.
 Here you will deploy the Azure resources for your cluster.
 This includes not only the AKS service, but adjacent services such as Azure Application Gateway WAF, Azure Monitor, Azure Container Registry, and Azure Key Vault.
-Also critical is that the cluster is placed under GitOps orchestration.
+This is also where we place the cluster under GitOps orchestration.

 * [ ] [Procure client-facing TLS certificate](./04-client-tls.md)
 * [ ] [Deploy the AKS cluster and supporting services](./04-aks-cluster.md)